 On the one hand, I have to admit that it’s a unique lifestyle that’s worth discovering.

-What’s more, the money you pay for the right to set foot on Santa Cruz del Islote goes to the community.
-Big pro.
+What’s more, the money you pay for the right to set foot on Santa Cruz del Islote goes to the community, which is a big pro.

-On the other hand, it has to be said that this island has become famous thanks to the publications of CNN, National Geographic, and others.
-You won’t learn much, and you won’t have much opportunity to chat with the inhabitants during the brief 30-minute tour offered by the locals.
+On the other hand, this island has become famous thanks to the publications of CNN, National Geographic, and others.
+During the brief 30-minute tour offered by the locals, you won’t learn much, and you won’t have much opportunity to chat with the inhabitants.

 Another negative point is that the locals have built an aquarium where you can swim with fish and sharks.
 There’s no respect for animals.
 It’s a big NO.